Explaining Final Salary Pensions

 Some defined benefit pension schemes have collapsed entirely and become wards of the Pension Protection Fund, which the government set up in 2005 to insure against this very risk.

-There are currently almost 6,000 defined benefit pension funds under the auspices of the PPF, the majority of which are in deficit.
+There are currently over 5,500 defined benefit pension funds under the auspices of the PPF, the majority of which are in deficit.

 Should this happen to your pension fund, you’re subject to a strict cap on what you can expect in retirement income no matter what you may have been entitled to before your fund collapsed.